 Poor Environmental Conditions

-Poor environmental conditions are a serious psychosocial hazards.
+Poor environmental conditions present serious psychosocial hazards.
 Examples of this hazard can include:

 • Poor air quality